 The 4th International Diabetes Summit 2020 started in Pune by Chellaram Diabetes Institute

+At the time of the inauguration, Vikram Chellaram- CEO of Mordril Properties, Prakash Bhoopatkar - Trustee and Vice-Chairman of Chellaram Foundation and Group, Dr Unnikrishnan AG - Endocrinologist and CEO of Chellaram Diabetes Institute and Dr Anil Pandit - Chief Medical Director of Chellaram Diabetes Institute shared the dais.
+The three-day conference was started with Shree Ganesh Aarti and Lamp Lighting Ceremony.
+Dr AG Unnikrishnan (Endocrinologist and CEO of Chellaram Diabetes Institute) , Prakash Bhoopatkar (Trustee and Vice-Chairman of Chellaram Foundation and Group), Lt General Dr. Madhuri Kanetkar (Deputy Chief of Integrated Defense Staff under the Chief of Defense Staff), Dr Bhushan Patwardhan (Vice-Chairman, University Grants Commission, New Delhi), Vikram Chellaram (CEO of Mordril Properties), Dr Brig A P Pandit (Chief Medical Director of Chellaram Diabetes Institute)

-The 3-day International Diabetes Summit will be held from 6th to 8th March 2020 in Pune.
-In these 3 days, Over 2000 delegates are expected to attend this conference.
+The three-day International Diabetes Summit will be held from March 6 to 8 2020 in Pune.
+In these three days, Over 2000 delegates are expected to attend this conference.
 Eminent international speakers and over 50 renowned faculty members from India are speaking at the summit.
 International Diabetes Summit will help to throw new light on diabetes management.
-At the time of inauguration ‘The Handbook of In-patient Glucose Management’ book released by Lt.
-Gen. Dr. Madhuri Kanitkar and Dr. Bhushan Patwardhan.
+At the time of inauguration 'The Handbook of In-patient Glucose Management' book released by Lt Gen Dr Madhuri Kanitkar and Dr Bhushan Patwardhan.

+During the fourth International Diabetes Summit 2020, renowned international doctors and researchers spoke on advances and advancements in the field of diabetes.
+"Education is not reaching out to improve public health & research is not being benefitted so unless three-part of triangle - education on one end, research is on other and public health in the third corner.
+Dr. Kanitkar highlighted Chellaram Diabetes Institute is doing the same automation, innovation & scientific approach to make this continuous circle," said Lt Gen Dr Madhuri Kanitkar.

+"Diabetes is slow killing epidemic, should be treated seriously, find time for yourself & take care of yourself because the lifestyle of today is very stressful," she added.
+She ended with Chinese proverb "Average doctors treat, better doctor diagnose and best doctors prevent so let's reach out & prevent diabetes."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)